We are in the Season of Pentecost, also known as Ordinary Time.

-You’ll find more information about Easter Season & the Liturgical Calendar below.
+You’ll find more information about the Season of Pentecost & the Liturgical Calendar below.

 Click here to learn more about the Liturgical Calendar.